A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Measurement matrix and basis bounds

-Following the definition by Eq. (\ref{eq:basis_bound}), we examine the basis bound $\tilde{K}$ of the numerical examples presented in this study.
-Table \ref{tab:GM_d_25_p_2} shows the results for samples from Gaussian mixtures $\left\{\bx^{(i)}\right\}, i = 1, \cdots, N_s$ with $N_s = 1\times 10^5$, $d = 25$ and $p = 2$.
-For different values of $M_{\sigma}$, the value of $\tilde{K}$ for the near orthogonal basis is consistently smaller than the value for the exact orthogonal basis set.
+Following the definition by Equation \eqref{eq:basis_bound}, we examine the basis bound $\tilde{K}$ of the numerical examples presented in this study.
+Table \ref{tab:GM_d_25_p_2} shows the results of Gaussian mixture system $\left\{\bx^{(i)}\right\}, i = 1, \cdots, N_s$ with $N_s = 1\times 10^5$, $d = 25$ and $p = 2$ which is defined in Section \ref{sec:basis_comparison}.
+For different values of $M_{\sigma}$, $\tilde{K}$ of the near orthogonal basis shows consistently smaller values than the values of the exact orthogonal basis set.

-Table \ref{tab:GM_d_25_p_3} shows the basis bound $\tilde{K}$ for Gaussian mixtures with $N_s = 2\times 10^5$, $d = 25$ and $p = 3$.
-For $\bx$ and $\bm\chi$ obtained for different numbers of sampling points, the constructed near-orthogonal basis yields smaller $\tilde{K}$ than the exact orthogonal basis.
-Similarly, Table \ref{tab:BioMol_d_12_p_4} shows $\tilde{K}$ of the constructed basis for the uncertainty quantification of the biomolecular solvation energy ($d = 12$, $p=4$ and $N_s = 2\times 10^5$).
-The near-orthogonal basis yields consistently smaller values.
+Table \ref{tab:GM_d_25_p_3} shows the basis bound $\tilde{K}$ of the Gaussian mixture system which is studied in Section \ref{sec:high_d_poly} with $N_s = 2\times 10^5$, $d = 25$ and $p = 3$ .
+The values of $\tilde{K}$ for the near orthogonal basis are consistently smaller than the value for the exact orthogonal basis set no matter on the original random sample set or the rotated sample set.
+Furthermore, we present the basis bounds on the rotated sampling set $\left\{\bm\chi_M^{\left(i\right)}\right\}_{i=1}^{N_s}$, where the subscript ``$M$'' refers to the different number of training points utilized to construct the surrogate model $X(\bx)$.
+The near-orthogonal basis yields smaller $\tilde{K}$ than the exact orthogonal basis in each case.

+Similarly, Table \ref{tab:BioMol_d_12_p_4} shows $\tilde{K}$ of the constructed basis for uncertainty quantification of the molecular solvation energy ($d = 12$, $p=4$ and $N_s = 2\times 10^5$), which is studied in Section \ref{sec:mole_example}.
+The near-orthogonal basis yields smaller values consistently for different number ($\bm{\chi}_M$) of training points.